On This Page

 Brandon Reilly

-Brandon has experience advising and representing Fortune 500s, multinational corporations, emerging companies and nonprofits across all industries.
+Brandon has experience advising and representing Fortune 500 and emerging companies, multinational corporations and nonprofits across all industries.
 In particular, his work with health care and digital health companies has been recognized globally by Chambers.
-His practice also leverages deep experience with emerging technologies such as artificial intelligence and machine learning, data science, privacy-enhancing technologies (PETs), biometrics, telematics, the Internet of things (IoT), blockchain, cryptocurrencies, social media and Web3.
-He has also lent his depth of experience in data protection and government investigations to clients for matters involving national security, foreign sanctions compliance and cross-border data transfers.
+His practice incorporates deep experience with emerging technologies such as AI and machine learning, data science, privacy-enhancing technologies (PETs), biometrics, telematics, the Internet of things (IoT), blockchain, cryptocurrencies, social media and Web3.
+He has also leveraged his depth of experience in data protection and government investigations to represent clients in matters involving national security, foreign sanctions compliance and cross-border data transfers.

 In the compliance area, Brandon advises clients on proactively orienting their operations to all manner of federal, state and international laws and regulations, including:

-• State comprehensive privacy laws, such as the California Consumer Privacy Act (CCPA) and similar laws passed in over a dozen states.
+• State comprehensive privacy laws, such as the California Consumer Privacy Act (CCPA) and similar laws passed in over eighteen states.

 • Health privacy laws, such as the Health Insurance Portability and Accountability Act (HIPAA), California’s Confidential Medical Information Act (CMIA) and Washington’s My Health, My Data Act (MHMD).